 8. Thalassaemia Test

-There is no shame in conducting these tests and you should be very free with telling your partner if you have any medical condition.
-This would help build trust and relationship in the marriage.
+There is no shame in conducting these tests, and you should be very free to tell your partner if you have any medical condition.
+This would help build trust and relationships in the marriage.